The Complete Guide to Investing: How to Grow Your Wealth with Confidence (including tax considerations)

 7: High risk and potential return

-For most investors, a rating between 3 and 5 is optimal, but every individual’s circumstances are different.
+For most investors, a rating between 3 and 5 is expected, but every individual’s circumstances are different.

-Active: Portfolio managers aim to beat the market through strategic buying/selling
+Active: Portfolio managers aim to beat the market through actively buying/selling

 Lump Sum: Invest all at once.
 More exposure to market movements upfront.